 - Renegade Classic with Garage

-In this article, we’ll cover four of the very best motorhomes with toy haulers currently available.
-Each of these specific motorhomes with toy haulers is incredibly popular within the RV community, find out exactly why below!
+In this article, we’ll cover four of the very best toy hauler motorhomes currently available.
+Each of these specific toy hauler Class A’s and C’s are incredibly popular within the RV community, find out exactly why below!

 1. Thor Outlaw Toy Hauler Motorhome

 The Thor Outlaw is a class A motorhome with a toy hauler.
 It’s practically a giant in comparison to many motorhomes on the market.
 Regardless of where you plan to go, with a toy or two in tow, the Thor Outlaw can get you there.

 The cargo weight limit of the garage-space (toy hauler) on the motorhome is between 1600 lbs and 1800 lbs.
 The max weight fluctuates depending on the model of Thor Outlaw you choose.
 There are several different versions available to pick from.
 Each model varies slightly from the next in bed spaces, storage spaces, basic utilities, weight limits, and other basic utilities.
 These motorhomes measure out to approximately 39 ft. in length.

 They sleep a maximum of eight people between a king-size bed, two queen-size beds, and a sofa bed (a leatherette).
 There are also plenty of storage areas tucked away throughout the entire motorhome.
 The kitchen is all state-of-the-art, reminding you very much of what you’d find in an extremely high-end motorhome.

-The interior of the toy hauling motorhome is luxurious to boot (and the outside looks pretty great too).
+The interior of the toy hauler motorhome is luxurious to boot (and the outside looks pretty great too).
 It comes with glazed wood floors and polished countertops as well as nickel finished hardware throughout the vehicle.
 The accommodations inside are second to none; five TVs, a reading table, built-in 4G hotspots, Wi-Fi, DVD, and Blu-ray players, stereo, and much more.

 2. Newmar Canyon Star 3927 Toy Hauler Motorhome

-The Newmar Canyon Star 3927 is another excellent motorhome that comes with a toy hauler.
+The Newmar Canyon Star 3927 is another excellent motorhome with garage.
 Just as the first choice on our list was chosen in part due to its luxurious nature, the Newmar Canyon Star 3927 was selected for many of the same reasons, including that it’s designed for heavy-duty usages as well as being a luxurious motorhome with a toy hauler in general.